Sheryl-cloud/se-assignment-1-setting-up-your-developer-environment-Sheryl-cloud/README.md

 1. Select Your Operating System (OS):
    Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11
-   Certainly!
-Here's a step-by-step guide on how to install Windows 11:

 The first step is to Make sure your computer meets the system requirements for Windows 11 and Back up any important data on your computer to prevent data loss during the installation process.